Techtonica/curriculum/requests-and-responses/_notes.md

 - Ping a server from command line
   - ping google.com
 - curl a web address
-  - Let students make basic GET and POST requests to a demo application
+  - Let participants make basic GET and POST requests to a demo application
 - Open Network tab in dev tools and load a website
   - Analyze XHR requests
     - Headers